pimterry/loglevel/README.md

 #### `log.setDefaultLevel(level)`

-This sets the current log level only if one has never been explicitly set, either via `log.setLevel()` or loaded from a previously persisted `setLevel()` call.
-This is useful when initializing scripts; if a developer or user has previously called `setLevel()`, this won’t alter their settings.
+This sets the current log level only if one has not been persisted and can’t be loaded.
+This is useful when initializing modules or scripts; if a developer or user has previously called `setLevel()`, this won’t alter their settings.
 For example, your application might set the log level to `error` in a production environment, but when debugging an issue, you might call `setLevel("trace")` on the console to see all the logs.
 If that `error` setting was set using `setDefaultLevel()`, it will still stay as `trace` on subsequent page loads and refreshes instead of resetting to `error`.

 The `level` argument takes is the same values that you might pass to `setLevel()`.
 Levels set using `setDefaultLevel()` never persist to subsequent page loads.